knassher/FVTT-Teleport/README.md

 * Added a button to the TP config sheet to highlight the offsets of the TP on the canvas as a visual help.

 ### Changelog
+## V 2.1.3
+* Fixed an issue with the panning when a token was teleported too quickly on a same scene.

 ## V 2.1.2
 * Added compatibility with Foundry VTT version 0.6.4

+## V 2.1.1
+* Added some minor improvements and cleaning of the code.

 ## V 2.1.0
 * Fixed some compatibility issues with other modules